Soliman2020/scraping_project_soliman4data/README.md

 7. Copy ALL Python code exists in zspider.py and paste it in your zspider file
 8. Run the following code to run the the first spider on the opened virtual environment:
 > scrapy crawl zspider -o zspider_output.csv
-9. New CSV file had created and it should have first scraped data (project_names and corresponding URLs)
+9. New CSV file had created and it has first scraped data (project_names and corresponding URLs)
+10. Copy ALL Python code exists in zspider2.py and paste it in your zspiders file
+11. Run the following code to run the the second spider on the opened virtual environment:
+> scrapy crawl zspider2 -o zspider2_output.csv
+12. New CSV file had created and it has second scraped data (projects github URLs and page titles)

-10. zspider_output.csv is attached here as a reference.
+i.e. zspider_output.csv & zspider2_output.csv are attached here as references.